MartinEesmaa/VVCEasy/README.md

 # Encode/Decode (easy)

-Before you run of RUNVVCEASY.bat or VVCEASY.exe, you need to change input from file name to input.mp4 (as example) Follow the instructions, the commands will give your options.
+Before you run of RUNVVCEASY.bat or VVCEASY.exe, you need to change input from file name into input.mp4 (as example) Follow the instructions, the commands will give your options.
 Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT code.

 - Martin Eesmaa